-SUPPLIES: Amounts paid that fall below capitalization thresholds (<\$5,000) for items that are consumed, are worn out, or have deteriorated through use or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
+SUPPLIES: Amounts paid that fall below capitalization thresholds (<\$5,000) for items that are consumed, worn out, or have deteriorated through use or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
 Refer to appendix E for the criteria for distinguishing between a supply item and an equipment item.

-GENERAL SUPPLIES: Expenditures for all supplies (other than those listed below) that fall below capitalization thresholds (<\$5,000) for the operation of a school district, including freight and cartage.
-A more thorough classification of supply expenditures is achieved by identifying the object with the function-for example, audiovisual supplies or classroom teaching supplies.
-Food used in instructional programs should be coded here.

-- UTILITY ENERGY SERVICES: Expenditures to provide energy for school facilities.
-Includes natural gas, electricity, bottle gas, oil, coal and other energy.
-(Used with Disbursement Functions 1000, 2610, and 3100.) - FUEL: Expenditures for fuel for vehicles, engines or motors (gasoline, diesel, etc.) purchased in bulk or periodically from a service station.
-(Used with Disbursement Functions 1000, 2650, and 2710.) - FOOD: Expenditures for food used in the school food service program.
+- 610 GENERAL SUPPLIES: Expenditures for all supplies (other than those listed below) that fall below capitalization thresholds (<\$5,000) for the operation of a school district, including freight and cartage.
+A more thorough classification of supply expenditures is achieved by identifying the object with the function-for example: classroom teaching supplies.
+Food used in instructional programs should be coded here. - 621 UTILITY ENERGY SERVICES: Expenditures to provide energy for school facilities.
+Includes natural gas, electricity, bottled gas, oil, coal and other energy.
+Used with Disbursement Functions 1XXXs, 26XXs, and 3100. - 626 FUELS: Expenditures for fuel for vehicles, engines, or motors (gasoline, diesel, etc.) purchased in bulk or periodically from a service station.
+Used with Disbursement Functions 1XXXs, 26XXs, and 271X. - 630 FOOD: Expenditures for food used in the school food service program.
 Food used in instructional programs is charged under object code 610 Supplies.
-(Used only School Nutrition Fund Disbursement Function Codes 2190 and 3100.) - 640 BOOKS & PERIODICALS: Expenditures for books, textbooks, and periodicals prescribed and available for general use, including reference books.
+"Snacks" used in classrooms should be coded as Object Code 610 General Supplies.
+Used only with School Nutrition Fund Disbursement Function Codes 2190 and 3100. - 640 BOOKS & PERIODICALS: Expenditures for books, textbooks, and periodicals prescribed and available for general use, including reference books.
 This category includes the cost of workbooks, textbook binding or repairs, and textbooks that are purchased to be resold or rented.
 Also recorded here are the costs of binding or other repairs to school library books.
 The Government Finance Officers Association (GFOA) recommends that software be counted as a capital expense, and object 735, Technology Software, has been established for these expenditures.
-(Used primarily with functions 1000 and 2200.
-Books and periodicals for non-instructional staff should be coded to function 2590.) - E-Books: Cost of eBook expenses related to textbooks in digital format. - AUDIO-VISUAL MATERIALS: Include only expenditures for audio-visual materials but not equipment.
-(Equipment should be recorded under Object 731 if cost are \$5000 or more.) - WEB/CLOUD BASE SOFTWARE: Subscription-based software that resides external to school servers and is accessed via internet connectivity (e.g. SIS, LMS, BrainPop). - SUPPLIES TECHNOLOGY RELATED: Technology-related supplies include supplies that are typically used in conjunction with technology-related hardware or software.
-Some examples are CDs, flash or jump drives, parallel cables, subscriptions to online newspapers, and monitor stands.
-Ereaders, including Kindles, iPads, and PC's that fall below capitalization thresholds (<\$5,000) should be reported here as well.
-Software costs below the capitalization threshold should be reported here.
+Used primarily with functions 1000 and 2200, books and periodicals for non-instructional staff should be coded to function 2590. - 641 Digital Instructional Materials: Digital/online textbooks, eBooks (instructional only) digital workbooks, digital video, audio, and all other digital materials used for instruction only. - 643 WEB/CLOUD BASE SOFTWARE: Subscription-based software that resides external to school servers and is accessed via internet connectivity (e.g., PowerSchool, SIS, LMS, Assessment software, Learning applications). - 650 SUPPLIES TECHNOLOGY RELATED: Supplies that are typically used in conjunction with technologyrelated hardware or software.
+Some examples are hotspots, audio equipment, 3-D printers, stylus', headphones, document cameras, digital projectors, projector screens, presentation remotes etc. Ereaders, iPads, and PC's that fall below capitalization thresholds (<\$5,000) are reported here.
+Software costs below the capitalization threshold also reported here.
 Licenses and fees for services such as subscriptions to research materials over the Internet should be reported under 530 Communications.
-(Used primarily with functions 1000, 2230, and 2580, but may also be used with 2620, 2650, and 2730.) - INDIRECT COSTS: Amounts paid for non-restricted indirect costs in the School Nutrition Fund (excluding food and capital outlay costs), transferred to and expensed through the General Fund.
+Used primarily with functions 1XXXs, 2230, and 2580, but may also be used with 2620, 2650, and 2730.

+695 INDIRECT COSTS: Amounts paid for non-restricted indirect costs in the School Nutrition Fund (excluding food and capital outlay costs), transferred to and expensed through the General Fund.
+Only available in the School Nutrition Fund.